In the Classroom

 When you purchase physical products — you may sell, rent, loan, or give them away.

-The Copyright Clearance Center offers a wealth of information, including more details about fair-use rules.
-Visit the center’s education page at http://www.copyright.com/content/cc3/en/toolbar/education.html
+Visit the Copyright Clearance Center for a wealth of information, including more details about fair-use rules.

-When citing GMAC work— Use professional standards and follow best practices when you reuse someone else’s content in any books, reports, articles, or other products you develop.
+When citing GMAC work —Use professional standards and follow best practices when you reuse content in any books, reports, articles, or other products you develop.
 At a minimum, you should:

 - Secure permission